ProfessorKazarinoff/stream-2020/S01-E02/contents.md

 # S01-E02 Contents

-## Review where GitHub Repo is the for the stream
+## Review where the GitHub Repo for the stream can be found.

  > https://github.com/ProfessorKazarinoff/stream-2020

-## Review what JupyterHub is, the JupyterHub Docs and the Doc we will follow in this series
+## Review what JupyterHub is, the JupyterHub Docs, and the docs we are following in this series.

  > https://jupyterhub.readthedocs.io/en/stable/

  > https://professorkazarinoff.github.io/jupyterhub-ENGR114-2019Q4/

-## Review what tools we need in place and what services we will use
+## Review what tools we need in place and what services we will use.

  - Windows 10 (or MacOS, Linux) computer with internet access
- - Anaconda Distribution of Python installed locally
+ - Anaconda Distribution of Python
  - VS Code
  - PuTTY and PuTTY Gen
  - FileZilla